fedyaqq34356/audio-to-txt/README.md

 Transcription quality depends on audio clarity, model size, and proper language settings.
 Larger models provide better accuracy but require more processing time.

+The system is not perfect but close.
+There are minor errors in transcription, but they are not significant.
+If you know the context, you can easily understand the output.

 ## License

 GNU General Public License v3.0